-Joanne Matthews is a queer artist based in Edinburgh, working collaboratively across performance, audio, video, installation, photography, and drawing.
+Joanne Matthews is an artist based in Edinburgh, working collaboratively across performance, audio, video, installation, photography, and drawing.
 Their projects are often context-dependent, responding to locations and social-political contexts.
 Their work is shaped through ongoing research into deep ecology.

 Recent artworks range from performance scores mapping the movements of birds to a multi-channel sound installation communicating with sea life to a short comedic film about the violence and absurdity of mowing the lawn.